On Linear Learning with Manycore Processors: Method Description

 \section{Method Description}

-Our scheme uses block asynchronous coordinate descent with duality-gap based selection described in Section~\ref{subsec:coordinate-selection}.
-The workflow, as illustrated in Figure~\ref{fig:duhl}, can be described as two tasks $\A$ and $\B$ running in parallel.
-Task $\A$ is responsible for computing duality gap values $\text{gap}_i$ based on the current model $\alphav$ and the shared vector $\vv$.
+Our scheme adopts an asynchronous block coordinate descent method where coordinate blocks are selected using the duality-gap as an importance measure as described in Section~\ref{subsec:coordinate-selection}.
+The workflow is illustrated in Figure~\ref{fig:duhl} and can be described as two tasks $\A$ and $\B$ running in parallel.
+Task~$\A$ is responsible for computing duality gap values $\text{gap}_i$ based on the current model $\alphav$ and the auxiliary vector $\vv$.
 These values are then stored in a vector $\zv\in\Real^n$ which we call gap memory.
-In parallel to task $\A$, task $\B$ performs updates on a subset of coordinates, which are selected based on their importance measure.
-As a solver we opt to use the parallel asynchronous stochastic coordinate descent (SCD).
-Since $\B$ operates only on batches of data, it is typically faster than $\A$.
-Therefore, it is very likely that $\A$ is not able to update all gaps during a single $\B$ execution and some entries of the gap memory become stale as the algorithm proceeds.
+In parallel to task $\A$, task $\B$ performs updates on a subset of $m$ coordinates, which are selected based on their importance measure.
+For computing the updates on $\B$ we opt to use parallel asynchronous SCD (note that other importance sampling schemes or optimization algorithms could be applied to HTHC, as long as they allow $\B$ to operate on the selected columns $\dv_i$ in batches).
+Since $\B$ operates only on a subset of data, it is typically faster than $\A$.
+Therefore, it is very likely that $\A$ is not able to update all coordinates of $\zv$ during a single execution of task $\B$ and some entries of the gap memory become stale as the algorithm proceeds.
 In practice, the algorithm works in epochs.
-In each epoch, $\B$ performs an update on the batch of selected coordinates, where each coordinate is processed exactly once.
+In each epoch, $\B$ updates the batch of selected coordinates, where each coordinate is processed exactly once.
 At the same time, $\A$ randomly samples coordinates and computes $\text{gap}_i$ with the most recent (i.e., obtained in the previous epoch) parameters ${\alphav}, \vv$ and updates the respective coordinate $z_i$ of the gap memory.
 As soon as the work of $\B$ is completed, it returns the updated $\alphav$ and $\vv$ to $\A$. $\A$ pauses its execution to select a new subset of coordinates to send to $\B$, based on the current state of the gap memory $\zv$.
-The robustness to staleness in the duality gap based coordinate selection scheme has empirically been shown in \cite{NIPS2017_7013}.
+The robustness to staleness in the duality gap based coordinate selection scheme has been empirically shown in \cite{NIPS2017_7013}.